 I'm a particle physicist at the University of Cambridge working on the LHCb experiment, a huge particle detector buried 100 metres underground at CERN near Geneva.
 I'm a member of an international team of around 1400 physicists, engineers and computer scientists who are using LHCb to study the basic building blocks of our universe, in search of answers to some of the biggest questions in modern physics.

-I also spend a big chunk of my time trying to share my love of physics with the public.
-I've just finished my first popular science book, How To Make An Apple Pie From Scratch, which will be published in August 2021.
+I also spend a big chunk of my time sharing my love of physics with the public.
+I've just finished my first popular science book, How To Make An Apple Pie From Scratch, which was published in August 2021.
 From 2012 to 2018 I held a joint post between Cambridge and the Science Museum in London, where I curated two major exhibitions: Collider (2013) and The Sun (2018).
 I particularly enjoy talking about science in person and have given a large number of public talks, including at TED and the Royal Institution, alongside appearances on television, radio and podcasts.

 I'm part of a large international team working on the LHCb Experiment at the Large Hadron Collider.
 LHCb is searching for signs of new particles that could help us understand some of the big unsolved problems in fundamental physics including the nature of dark matter and why the universe is made of matter and not antimatter.